 Granger is a very small city located in the state of Washington.
 With a population of 3,676 people and just one neighborhood, Granger is the 158th largest community in Washington.

-When you are in Granger, you'll notice that it is more blue-collar than most other communities in America.
-52.95% of Granger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Granger is a blue-collar town, with 52.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Granger is a city of farmers, fishers, or foresters, service providers, and professionals.
 There are especially a lot of people living in Granger who work in farm management occupations (30.63%), teaching (10.50%), and food service (9.26%).

 The citizens of Granger have a very low rate of college education: just 8.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.